Lee-zixu/Lee-zixu.github.io/_pages/about.md

   </h1>
 <p class="students-intro i18n-en">
   <span class="student-tag first-author"></span>
-  <em>indicates the student is the first author</em>
+  <em>indicates the student is the first author. </em>
-  · <em>Note for students who have switched roles while staying within the group, please check the Current Students section above for their subsequent publications.</em>
+  <em>For students who transitioned to a new academic role while remaining in the group, please see the Current Students section above for their subsequent publications.</em>
 </p>

   <div class="student-group">